Deadray-Reborn/.github/README.md

+! ! !
+This is a Copy of "README.md" ! ! !
 # Project: "Deadray Reborn"
 Long story short...
 This project is a Revive of the holy grail, Original Deadray, that used PocketMine-MP as the Original Server Program and is now updated to the latest version of Minecraft: Bedrock Edition (formerly known as Minecraft: Pocket Edition when Deadray was first created)